Resource Leveling

 Note that the Barchart editor Resources subpanel will always consider all available resources/categories in the project when presenting availability.

 Both the Barchart editor Histogram and the Histogram & S-Curve report have resource filter capabilities that allows you to select activities with specific resources which will in turn limit the availability presented to contain only the filtered resource(s).
+Both reports additionally support the Page On 'resources' allowing you to focus on one or more specific resources.

 Resource leveling information fields